LostInBrittany/wasm-codelab/step-06/README.md

 - A set of lifecycle callbacks invoked when an instance of the custom element changes state (for example, added or removed from the document).
 - A callback invoked whenever one of a specified set of attributes changes on the instance.

-Put together, these features let you build an element with its own public API that reacts to state changes.
+Put together, these features let we build an element with its own public API that reacts to state changes.
 LitElement provides a set of features on top of the basic custom element specification.

 By specification, the custom element's name must start with a lower-case ASCII letter and must contain a dash (`-`).

-You're going to define your first element, `game-of-life`.
+You're going to define our first element, `game-of-life`.
 Let's begin by creating a `game-of-life.js` file in the `GameOfLife` folder:

 ```js
 /**